-The focus plan in MyAnalytics helps you block time every day for your top-priority work.
-MyAnalytics will help you schedule one to two hours every day to focus (with the option to automatically book that time), and silence chats in Teams and Skype for Business during that booked time.
+The focus plan in MyAnalytics helps you block regular time for your top-priority work by scheduling up to two hours every day to focus.
+One way it promotes focus is by silencing chats in Teams and in Skype for Business during that booked time.

 To create your focus plan